joaquim-fps/wordle-clone/README.md

 ## Improvements to be done

-- Fetch random word from API to reduce load times.
+-   Fetch random word from an API to reduce load times.
+Currently, the word list is from Webster's English Dictionary and is stored locally.
 -   Implement hard mode, where you need to use previous clues.